mwa-templates/template-maven-pom-project/README.md

 The `Perform release` workflow contains a job that is able to trigger the generation and deployment of a Maven site documentation, but that job is disabled by default.
 You can enable it with an input value when triggering the workflow.
 If you want to enable it as a default, simply set the workflow's input variable `doSiteDeployment` to `true`.

-The job simply runs a `mvn site-deploy` command for the tagged release, but keep in mind that there is no pre-configuration for site deployment (e.g. no `<site>` element in the POM).
+This site job simply runs a `mvn site-deploy` command for the tagged release, but keep in mind that there is no pre-configuration for site deployment (e.g. no `<site>` element in the POM).

 If you plan to use the GitHub Site Maven Plugin, you must also enable the `gh-pages` branch.
 This is the place where the generated site documentation will be deployed to.
 Note that this only works for public GitHub repositories.
 You can activate this branch by simply choosing a site theme in the repository settings.